patryk-bernasiewicz/rpg-game/backend/README.md

 Response:

 Sets an HTTP-Only cookie with the JWT token.
+Status: 201

 ```json
 {